 Kick the festivities off right with a few options for your vegan friends.
 It doesn’t have to be fancy, or in the case of an easy-to-assemble vegan cheese plate…it can be!

 * Vegan cheese plate: Bring together some Miyoko’s Creamery or Treeline tree nut cheeses, crackers from Simple Mills, a nice fig jam, a few grapes, and mixed organic nuts from our bulk department for a beautiful cheese plate.
 This is all about the presentation…look here for inspiration.

-* Dips: We’ve got a whole selection of vegan spreads and dips: Ithaca Hummus, Bitchin’ Sauces, Hope Hummus, or any of the fresh dips from our Deli case.
+* Dips: We’ve got a whole selection of vegan spreads and dips: Ithaca Hummus, Cedars Organic Hummus, Hope Hummus, or any of the fresh dips from our Deli case.
 Or try this vegan spinach & kale dip, a gorgeous, green, cheesy, melty dip that’s a real crowd pleaser.

 Now that the side dishes are covered, let’s make sure none of your vegan friends are left out when it comes to the entree.
-You can opt for alternative entrees like stuffed squash, stuffed mushrooms, and vegan loaves (check out our recipe for Mediterranean Stuffed Acorn Squash in our Celebrate the Season Thanksgiving Brochure, or this Vegan Mushroom Gravy Pie).
-Or try to get close to the real deal with this array of festive meat alternatives (available in our freezer section) that will make every vegan feel part of the holiday.
+You can opt for alternative entrees like stuffed squash, stuffed mushrooms, and vegan loaves (Chef John’s Mushroom Walnut Loaf, for example, is is one of the many delicious Thanksgiving options available on our Catering Menu.
+Or try this Vegan Mushroom Gravy Pie).
+Get close to the real deal with this array of festive meat alternatives (available in our freezer section) that will make every vegan feel part of the holiday.
 Choose from:

 - Tofurky Ham, Veggie Roast with Wild Rice Stuffing and Holiday Gravy